 The Australian organist, Marko Sever, has emerged as a powerful presence in the organ world.
 Equally at home in the concert hall and in the liturgy, his virtuosic performances have taken him to some of the most prestigious venues across Europe and Australasia.

 Marko has recently returned to his home country of Australia, having spent six years working and studying in London, gaining experience at the highest level of the English Cathedral tradition.
 His time in the UK concluded with two years at Westminster Cathedral, where he regularly accompanied and directed the famed Cathedral Choir.
-While at the Cathedral, he recorded his debut CD, Symphonie-Passion, on the Cathedral’s world-famous Grand Organ, considered the crowning achievement of Henry Willis III.
+While at the Cathedral, he recorded his debut CD, Symphonie-Passion, on the Cathedral’s world-famous Grand Organ, receiving a 5-star review in Choir & Organ magazine, as well as being featured on BBC Radio 3.

 Before this, Marko spent two years at St Albans Cathedral, where, in addition to playing regularly for the choral liturgies he assisted in the training of the Cathedral’s choristers, and appeared on the Cathedral Girls Choir’s recording of works by Michael Haydn.
 During his years in London, he also held positions at All Saints Margaret Street, and The London Oratory, after gaining valuable experience of the choral tradition at St James’ King Street, in Sydney.